 Our capabilities include:

 Traditional imaging in veterinary medicine has mainly consisted of X-rays.
 While X-rays are still useful in many situations, MRI, CT, and ultrasound are now available to aid in the diagnostic process.
 Ultrasound allows for an in-depth look at organs and soft tissues in motion, and MRI and CT scans provide detailed, cross-sectional information about the body in much higher clarity than traditional X-rays.

-What’s the difference between MRI, CT, and myelography?
+What’s the difference between MRI, CT, fluoroscopy, and myelography?

 - Myelography involves injecting a contrast agent in the space next to the spinal cord and using X-rays to make images of the nervous system.
 Myelograms used to be the standard method for evaluating the nervous system, however, MRI has now replaced this type of imaging in most situations, due to the fact that MRI gives much more information and is non-invasive.
 Myelography can still be beneficial in situations where MRI is contraindicated.